Morgan State University: Lacrosse

 By 1975 Morgan State became noted for its lacrosse team.
 Morgan State was the first—and, until the turn of the 21st century, the only—historically black university to field a lacrosse team.

 In 2005 students organized a lacrosse club which plays other college's lacrosse clubs, but the team has yet to qualify to become an NCAA-sanctioned team.

 Wrestling

-In 2023, Morgan State revived its wrestling program, which was cut in 1997 due to budget restraints.
+In 2023, Morgan State revived its wrestling program, which had been cut in 1997 due to budget restraints.
 Kenny Monday was hired as head coach.